Cynthia Butare: Personal life

-She was born in Geneva, Switzerland.
-She lived in Geneva until the end of high school and then moved to UK for higher studies.
+She was born in about 1988 in Geneva, Switzerland.
+She lived there until the end of high school and she then moved to UK for higher studies.

 Career

-She obtained a bachelor's degree in Digital Media and Communications and later completed an Master's in Documentary Practice at Manchester Metropolitan University.
-In 2011, she made the short Kickin' It With The Kinks for her university project.
-The film receiving a prize for best documentary in her department.
+She obtained a bachelor's degree in Digital Media and Communications and later completed a Master's in Documentary Practice at Manchester Metropolitan University.
+In 2011, she made the short film Kickin' It With The Kinks for her university project.
+The film received a prize for best documentary in her department.
 Later in 2016, Cynthia along with her friend Mundia, decided to produce a longer version of the film.
 The film received critical acclaim and screened at several international film festivals.
 In the same year, she started her own company, 'CB Production'.

-While as a teenager, she started blogging in 2003.
-Even though she stopped blogging after three years, she restarted blogging 2012.
+While a teenager, she started blogging in 2003.
+Even though she stopped blogging after three years, she restarted it in 2012.
 In 2013, Butare received the Award for Best Blog of The Year by the BEFFTA.
-However, then she moved to Rwanda in 2014.
+However, she moved to Rwanda in 2014.
 While in Rwanda, she made her second documentary film, Ishimwa: From Bloodshed To Grace.
 It was screened as part of the Rwanda Film Festival.
-She is currently working on a project called The Return.
+She was working on a project called The Return in 2015.